Social and Behavioral Sciences

 Cultural Aspects of Nutrition and Food Systems

-EITHER ANT 233 Food and Culture OR SBS 304 Food, Culture and Eating
+EITHER ANT 233 Food and Culture OR SBS 304 Food and Culture

 Students additionally select one Public Health elective (any program prefix) reflecting their professional interests within Public Health from the list below or, with approval of their advisor, a course that is equivalent in substance or intent: